Jeremy Pena Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- Verlander (2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- In his most recent outing on Wednesday against the New York Yankees, the right-hander went six innings, allowing one earned run while surrendering three hits.
+- The right-hander's most recent time out was on Friday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while allowing four hits.

-- In eight games this season, the 40-year-old has a 4.40 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.